-Cal-Waste Vocational Scholarship for the 2018 School Year
+Cal-Waste Vocational Scholarship Winners for the 2019 School Year

 Cal-Waste Recovery Systems vocational scholarships are intended to provide financial assistance to students who will enroll in an accredited technical or vocational career program at a vocational training school or community college.